Shadowysn/GMOD_SCGG_Fixed/README.md

 Access the Steam Files, go to steamapps/common/GarrysMod/garrysmod/addons, and make a new folder called something like 'Super Gravity Gun'.
 Put the files into that created folder.
 This method is more neater, but will require a restart if you've gotten your game open before the files were placed.

-Update Log from version 1 onwards:

-{List may or may not be accurate.}

 This is currently the 5 Sep @ 11:18pm version on the workshop.